SxC97/Yabai-Spaces/README.md

 * Multi monitor support.
 * Deep integration with Yabai and SKHD
 * Light mode and Dark mode support!
 * High Preformance!
-Plugin only runs when space focus is changes, space is created, or destroid.
+Plugin only runs when space focus is changes, space is created, or destroyed.

 ## The Problem So Far
 I use the Yabai Window Manager for MacOS.
 One of the freatures of Yabai is disabling the animation when changing spaces.
 For power users, this is a great feature that speeds up your workflow.
 The issue is that sometimes it can be difficult to know which space you're on without the animations.
 Yabai includes a default bar that gives you this information, but it isn't _that_ customizable and requires that the default menu bar be hidden.
 I have several other utilities in the menubar (such as iStatsMenu and Carrot Weather) and don't want them hidden all the time. Übersicht widgets also wouldn't work for this reason.